Liinkiing/next-ts-starter/README.md

 ## Next config
 It comes already configured with some nices plugin.
 You can see in `next.config.js` what is used.
 In short, it allows support of importing images files and fonts within webpack.
+It also comes with NProgress support, by default so it shows a small loading bar in top of the page when loading.
+You can find the component in `~/components/NProgress.tsx`, and it is used in the custom `_app.tsx`

 ## Styled component
 The template comes with [styled-components](https://github.com/styled-components/styled-components).